coding-dojo-data-science/dojo-env-setup/docs/instructions-windows-v23.md

 ### Determine if your PC Can Run "conda activate" or "source activate"

-For windows computers, we need to determine if your computer uses the word "conda" or "source" to activate an environment.
+For Windows computers, we need to determine if your computer uses the word "conda" or "source" to activate an environment.

 You've already run this command before, but if you don't remember which command you ran: